Adult social care

 How do you store the information you keep about me?

 We use computer systems to store most of the information we have about you in a secure manner.
-We sometimes have information in paper files too, these are primarily kept in locked filing cabinets, in locked rooms, in buildings with key fob entry controls.
+We sometimes have information in paper files too, these are primarily kept in locked filing cabinets, in locked rooms, in building with key fob entry controls.

 How long do you keep information about me?